 - Street parking at Olive Park on Hazel Street or Orange Street

 - Trailhead parking lot at the west end of Sebastopol Road (disabled parking available)

 - Limited parking on the east and west side of Merced Avenue where the trail intersects the road

 - Parking lot off Burnett Street between Gravenstein Highway South (South Main Street) and Petaluma Avenue

 From Rails to Trails

-Both the Joe Rodota Regional Trail and the West County Regional Trail, which runs between Sebastopol and Forestville, are built along with land that was once the Petaluma and Santa Rosa Railway.
+Both the Joe Rodota Trail and the West County Regional Trail, which runs between Sebastopol and Forestville, are built along with land that was once the Petaluma and Santa Rosa Railway.
 The rail line linked Petaluma and Santa Rosa with Sebastopol and Forestville.
 Together, the trails total 14 miles.